-Flared End Sections, Safety Slopes, Safety Aprons, and Guards
+Flared End Sections, Safety Slope End Sections, Safety Aprons, and Guards

 Bevel cuts can be done in several fashions.
 Step bevels are recommended for all pipe sizes.
 Step bevels are typically limited to 3:1, 2:1, or steeper slopes on long span and larger structural plate pipe, depending on their rise.
 Full and partial bevels are typically applicable only to smaller pipe.
 The NCSPA Design Manual is your guide to the best option on a bevel cut for your project.
 We also have standard detail drawings on optional bevel cuts for your reference.